danielroc/gold-point/README.md

 # Gold Point

 ## Overview
 Gold Point is an open source, free rewards points system for WooCommerce designed for Customer Loyalty Program.
 Gold Point provides individaul setting for multi-purpose points design to reward customers on purchases, register or custom marketing events.
-Reward your loyal Customers using points which can be redeemed for discounts on future purchases.
+Reward your loyal Customers using points which can be redeemed for promotion provide incentive to shop back.

 ## Features
 - Define Custome type of individual reward points with different valid period mechanism simultaneously.